mjgs/freelancer/README.md

         - MAILGUN_ENABLED=1
         - GOOGLE_TM_ENABLED=1

-6. Replace the payments page images
+7. Replace the payments page images

     - Update the two img tags in ./lib/views/payments/purchase.ejs with images that more suits your line of freelancing

-7. Commit your modifications to your forked repo
+8. Commit your modifications to your forked repo production branch

     ```
+    git branch production
+    git checkout production
     git add *
     git commit -m "Customized freelancer project"
     git push
     ```

-8. Restart the site locally
+9. Restart the site locally

     ```
     # First quit the process from step 5 (type ctr-c) and then